shijiangming1/TSKD/README.md

 ## TSKD

 Pytorch Code of TSKD for Cross-modality Person Re-Identification (ReID)

 ### Highlight

 ---

-We propose a TSKDy for cross-modality person ReID.
+We propose a TSKD for cross-modality person ReID.
 Our method used two-stage feature alignment, where the separated optimizations realize both inter/intra feature alignment.

 #### Results on two standard benchmarks